 Planning for Family Occasions

 Your social calendar can fill up quickly and leave your wallet feeling very light!
 You might get invited to birthdays, weddings, communions and confirmations.
 Perhaps a baby shower or two, or to celebrate the arrival of a newborn.
-This is why it’s good to plan and budget ahead of time.
+This is why it is good to plan and budget ahead of time.

 By the end of this blog, we hope you will better understand how to do this and take control!